SpiceSharp/SpiceSharpParser/README.md

 # SpiceSharpParser (in development)

 ## What is SpiceSharpParser?
-SpiceSharpParser is a .NET library that parses Spice netlists and creates a model of  Spice simulation using SpiceSharp.
+SpiceSharpParser is a .NET library that parses Spice netlists and enables to run Spice simulations (using SpiceSharp).

 ## Features
 ### Supported dot statements